Manual set up to develop custom components with AWSTOE - EC2 Image Builder

 Step 3: Develop component documents locally

-AWSTOE components are authored with plaintext YAML documents.
-For more information about document syntax, see Use component documents in AWSTOE.
+Components are authored with plaintext YAML documents.
+For more information about document syntax, see Use the AWSTOE component document framework for custom components.

-The following are example Hello World component documents that you can use to develop your documents locally.
+The following are example Hello World component documents to help you get started.

 name: Hello World description: This is Hello World testing document for Windows. schemaVersion: 1.0 phases: - name: build steps: - name: HelloWorldStep action: ExecutePowerShell inputs: commands: - Write-Host 'Hello World from the build phase.' - name: validate steps: - name: HelloWorldStep action: ExecutePowerShell inputs: commands: - Write-Host 'Hello World from the validate phase.' - name: test steps: - name: HelloWorldStep action: ExecutePowerShell inputs: commands: - Write-Host 'Hello World from the test phase.'